kjswaruph/fossee-intern-task/03-drupal-integration.md

 ### A. Install miniOrange OAuth Client module in your drupal directory (/var/www/drupal)

-The `drupal/miniorange_oauth_client` module is a well-maintained and actively supported OpenID Connect (OIDC) client that is fully compatible with Drupal 11 and recent versions of Keycloak.
-It is also widely documented in official Drupal guides.
-In contrast, the `drupal/keycloak` module is outdated, lacks support for the latest Drupal and Keycloak releases, and has several unresolved bugs.
+> The `drupal/keycloak` module is old, currently less maintained, has known bugs, and does not fully support the latest Drupal versions.
+The `drupal/miniorange_oauth_client` module is a well maintained and actively supported OIDC client that is fully compatible with Drupal 11 and recent versions of Keycloak.
+It is also widely documented and recommended in official Drupal guides.

 ```bash
 cd /var/www/drupal